HOME > CSR efforts > Fulfilling our fundamental obligations to society > TCFD - work to understand and disclose the impact

 TCFDimpact

 We have divided risks into physical risks and migration risks and are analyzing their impacts on finances.
 Although we estimate physical risks based on a number of assumptions, we believe their impact on business is limited due to the countermeasures we have put in place such as decentralizing our production network and formulating BCPs.
 For migration risks, we have formulated the 2030 Greenhouse Gas (GHG) Emission Reduction Targets based on SBTs to gradually reduce our GHG emissions, and we are putting systematic risk reduction measures in place.
-Emissions from the azbil Group’s own business activities (scopes 1+2) were approximately 0.019 million metric tons, a figure that is roughly 1/160 of the 2.94 million metric tons of effective CO2 reduction at our customers’ sites,*1 a relatively low level.
+Emissions from the azbil Group’s own business activities (scopes 1+2) were approximately 0.017 million metric tons, a figure that is roughly 1/170 of the 2.76 million metric tons of effective CO2 reduction at our customers’ sites,*1 a relatively low level.
 Even with the rise in future carbon prices and increase in burden of 5,000 to 10,000 yen per ton taken into account, the total financial burden should be around 100 to 200 million yen.
-However, after a quantitative evaluation of the impact on the azbil Group’s business in 2030 in the hypothetical well below 2℃ scenario, we expect it will lead to effective reduction of CO2 at customers’ sites and the expansion of new energy markets.
+However, after a quantitative evaluation of the impact on the azbil Group’s business in 2030 in the hypothetical 1.5/2℃ scenario, we expect it will lead to effective reduction of CO2 at customers’ sites and the expansion of new energy markets.
 We therefore estimated the contribution to the increase in sales to be at least on the scale of about 12 billion yen per year.

 Building Automation (BA) business: approx. 7 billion yen